What is a Construction Phase Plan?

 Organisation

 This will be the largest and most detailed section of your construction phase plan.
-With each criterion outlined below, you should include if the hazard is present, and how you plan to prevent the risks associated with them:
+With each criterion outlined below, you should include whether the hazard is present and how you plan to prevent the risks associated with it:

 - Electricity